 We’ve started a new decade, and Facebook has continued to grow its presence in the online space.
 Facebook is the third most visited website in the world, according to Hootsuite, following only Google and Youtube.
 With the billions of traffic that flows through the platform daily, your Med Spa has a high chance of reaching your intended audience quickly, however, it’s only natural that Facebook would have strict advertising guidelines for various trades, including the Med Spa industry.

 Are you having difficulty increasing the viewership for your Med Spa?

-Facebook has control over how many people can see the organic content that you share.
+Facebook has control over how many of your followers can see the organic content that you share.
 When it comes to posting paid ads the platform will review your paid advertisements within 24 hours, and if you’re not following Facebook’s guidelines and adhering to their standards, your account may be flagged and your viewership will decline.
 While Facebook has not said your organic content should follow the same guidelines, we consider it a best practice to follow Facebook's posting standards for all content.